shrikunjsarda/3D-CNN-for-action-recognition/README.md

 # Conclusion
-* accuracy for training data was about 92% and for validation was about 70%
+* Accuracy for training data was about 92% and for validation was about 70%
 * Dropout of 50% and Batch Normalization for each layer decreased overfitting
 * Hardwiring the input to 5 channels improved the accuracy significantly